 Macs are often considered to be ideal for creatives, favoured by designers, illustrators, photographers and the like.
 But what about video editing?
 Which Macs are powerful enough for that job?

 Apple has received some criticism in recent years for neglecting these very demanding users, but over the past few years the company has started to sell Macs that offer more power than ever before.
-These include MacBook Pros that can leave desktop machines in the dust, iMac Pros designed predominantly for professional creative users, and promise of a new Mac Pro that will launch in 2019.
+These include MacBook Pros that can leave desktop machines in the dust, iMac Pros designed predominantly for professional creative users, and a new Mac Pro that arrived in December 2019.

 The Macs mentioned above have a high price, but there are less expensive options that may still be suitable for video editing, such as the 2018 Mac mini which comes with impressive specs in a reasonably priced package.

 With this in mind we've created this video editing buyers' guide.
 We take a look at what a computer requires to be truly great for video, and the features you'll pay more for.
 We then look closely at the range of Mac computers available, the custom Mac built-to-order options that are worth consideration, and the accessories, software and services available that make sense for keen movie-makers.

-We've got plenty of related advice, too, from our guide to the best free & cheap Mac video editing software to our overall Mac buying guide.
-And there may be some overlap between this article and our guide to the best Mac for designers.
-If you are a movie making novice, we have a complete guide to using iMovie on the Mac to edit video.
+We've got plenty of related advice, too, with our guide to the best free & cheap Mac video editing software and for movie making novices, there's the complete guide to using iMovie on the Mac to edit video.

 Video editing is a challenge for any computer system and editing video professionally requires a high-end system.
 Of course, all Macs can edit video clips, but there's a difference between editing a quick clip for YouTube and making a whole movie.